kinnounko/notes/README.md

 # notes
-Notes taken for academic and personal use
+Notes taken for academic and personal use, in Markdown and TeX